Flawless Sabrina: Death and legacy

 Sabrina died on November 18, 2017, at the age of 78.

 Sabrina was also a mentor for Ceyenne Doroshow, now an author, public speaker and advocate for homeless youth.
 They met at a midtown Manhattan club called Bentley's, and Sabrina helped her get control of her life, while she was a homeless teenager.

 In 2014, a Kickstarter crowdfunding fundraiser raised $20,000.00 to create an archive of her work for easy access and study, called the "Flawless Sabrina Archive".
 The fundraiser was founded by Zackary Drucker and Diana Tourjee, two of Sabrina's mentees.
 The archive was created as a thank-you to Sabrina for being inspirational to queer youth, as well as a way of raising money to protect her when she was almost evicted from her New York City apartment.
 The owner of the building had died, and once the ownership was returned to the bank they wished to increase the rent, or evict her.
 The archive money now funds a storage space where Tourjee archives Sabrina's possessions as they move them in.
 Sabrina's mentees also state, as part of their reason for the creation of the Flawless Sabrina Archives, that Sabrina has been and continues to be an influential part of the transgender community.

+In 2021, PBS television series American Masters published a 6-minute documentary short, Flawless Sabrina: Queer Icon and Star of "The Queen, narrated by Peppermint.